Newgrange Excavation Report Critique by Alan Marshall

 London: Thames & Hudson.

 Irish Association of Professional Archaeologists.
 2000.
-Guidelines
+Guidelines for Archaeologists.

 Keane, E. 2003.
 Brú na Bóinne.
 Wicklow: Archaeology Ireland.

 Mason, C & Evans, J. Land Molluscs 2.
 In O'Kelly, M. 1982.

 Newgrange: Archaeology, Art and Legend.
 London: Thames & Hudson.